annmirosh/researches-Ionic/README.md

 # researches-Ionic

-This application for calculating daily expenses, it was written with using Ionic and Angular
+Application for calculating daily expenses, it was written with using Ionic and Angular